DomMc97/Applied-Maths-MSc-Thesis/README.md

 # Applied-Maths-MSc-Thesis
 Files created for the purpose of Dominic McEwen's Applied Mathematics Msc Thesis, Imperial College London.
+Full thesis available on request.

 ## CkNN
 Files relating to the CkNN construction of the MSOA Cosine Similarity Graph.